 This responsibility falls onto the kernel.
 The kernel is a complex beast, so we'll focus on only the parts which are relevant to Wayland.
-Linux's job is to provide an abstraction over your hardware, so that they can be safely accessed by userspace - where our Wayland compositors run.
-For graphics, this is called DRM, or direct rendering manager, for efficiently tasking the GPU with work from userspace.
+Linux's job is to provide an abstraction over your hardware, so that it can be safely accessed by userspace — where our Wayland compositors run.
+For graphics, this is called the DRM, or direct rendering manager, which efficiently tasks the GPU with work from userspace.
 An important subsystem of DRM is KMS, or kernel mode setting, for enumerating your displays and setting properties such as their selected resolution (also known as their "mode").
 Input devices are abstracted through an interface called evdev.

 Most kernel interfaces are made available to userspace by way of special files

 /dev.
 In the case of DRM, these files are in

 /dev/dri/, usually in the